 It will show mapped drives too.

-You can also use diskpart to get a list of drives along with some more details.
-The Diskpart utility can do everything that the Disk Management console can do, and more!
-It’s invaluable for scriptwriters or anyone who simply prefers working at a command prompt.
+You can also use diskpart to get a list of drives and more details.
+The Diskpart utility can do everything the Disk Management console can do, and more!
+It’s invaluable for scriptwriters or anyone who prefers working at a command prompt.

 list volume